Discover the world through travel & beyond!

 Grand Canyon Railway is much more than transportation.
 Before boarding, train riders watch a live Old West shoot-out.
 On the way to the Grand Canyon, expect live musicians strolling through every class of train car.

-During the journey back, there's a make-believe train heist.
+During the journey back, there’s a make-believe train heist.
 Actors ride their horses alongside the train before it stops.
-Then they board and snag tips from riders.
-My grade school kids found the hold-up to be a fun diversion.
+Then they board the choo-choo and snag tips from riders.
+My older kids found the hold-up to be a fun diversion.
 Be forewarned, however, that a preschooler in our car found the whole idea terrifying.

 Watch the video below for a sampling of the live entertainment on board the Grand Canyon Railway.
 Book your Grand Canyon Railway tickets via GetYourGuide now!

-Accommodations at the rim of the Grand Canyon are limited.
-Plan to make your hotel reservations about a year in advance if you want to stay within the National Park.
-If there's a hotel you really desire, my extended family has had success with calling daily for cancellations to snag a room.
+Lodging options at the rim of the Grand Canyon are limited.
+Plan to make your hotel reservations about a year in advance if you want to stay within the national park.
+If there’s a hotel you really desire, my extended family has had success with calling daily for cancellations to snag a room.

 Tusayan or Williams

-For more affordable and easier-to-book options a few miles outside Grand Canyon National Park, consider hotel options in Tusayan or Williams instead.
+For more affordable and easier-to-book options a few miles outside Grand Canyon National Park, consider hotels in Tusayan or accommodations in Williams instead.

 3-bedroom Flagstaff rental home